 This new rule has the advantage that it behaves as rule R{swap} if rule R{sub} does not get enabled; it behaves as rule R{sub} if rule R{swap} does not get enabled and behaves as R{swap} followed by R{sub} if R{swap} is enabled and that in turn does not disable R{sub} .
 Hence, based on conditional actions, we have generated a single rule that behaves as three rules using traditional composition.
-In general, for a performance specification involving n rules, this approach introduces one rule as opposed to 2^n rules.
+In general, for n rules, this approach introduces at worst a linear number of additional rules, whereas traditional composition introduces an exponential number of new rules during composition.